taldoron84/xap-docs-sbp/first-real-time-big-data-analytics-app.markdown

 {{% /column %}}
 {{% /section %}}

-- The [`processor`](https://github.com/CloudifySource/cloudify-recipes/tree/master/apps/streaming-bigdata/processor) module is a XAP [processing unit]({{%latestjavaurl%}}/the-processing-unit-structure-and-configuration.html) that contains the Space and performs the real-time workflow of processing the incoming tweets.
+- The processor module is a XAP [processing unit]({{%latestjavaurl%}}/the-processing-unit-structure-and-configuration.html) that contains the Space and performs the real-time workflow of processing the incoming tweets.
 The processing of data objects is performed using event containers.

-- The [`feeder`](https://github.com/CloudifySource/cloudify-recipes/tree/master/apps/streaming-bigdata/feeder) module is implemented as a processing unit thereby enabling the dynamic deployment of multiple instances of the feeder across multiple nodes, increasing the load it can manage, and thus the ability handle larger tweet streams.
-The processing unit contains the following feeder strategies:
-    - The [`TwitterHomeTimelineFeederTask`](https://github.com/CloudifySource/cloudify-recipes/tree/master/apps/streaming-bigdata/feeder/src/main/java/org/openspaces/bigdata/feeder/TwitterHomeTimelineFeederTask.java) class, which feeds in tweets from Twitter's public timeline using [Spring Social](http://www.springsource.org/spring-social), converting them to a canonical [Space Document]({{%latestjavaurl%}}/document-api.html) representation, and writes them to the Space ,which in turn invokes the relevant event processors of the processor module.
+- The feeder module is implemented as a processing unit.
+It is simulating tweets , converting them to Space Documents objects and writes them to the Space.
+This in turn invokes the relevant event processors on the processor module.
-    - The [`ListBasedFeederTask`](https://github.com/CloudifySource/cloudify-recipes/tree/master/apps/streaming-bigdata/feeder/src/main/java/org/openspaces/bigdata/feeder/ListBasedFeederTask.java) class is a simulation feeder for testing purposes, which simulates tweets locally, avoiding the need to connect to the Twitter API over the Internet.

-- Optionally, the [`common`](https://github.com/CloudifySource/cloudify-recipes/tree/master/apps/streaming-bigdata/common) module for including items that are shared between the feeder and the processor modules (e.g. common interfaces, shared data model, etc.).
+- The  common module including items that are shared between the feeder and the processor modules (e.g. common interfaces, shared data model, etc.).

-- The [`bigDataApp`](https://github.com/CloudifySource/cloudify-recipes/tree/master/apps/streaming-bigdata/bigDataApp) directory contains the recipes and other scripts required to automatically deploy, monitor and manage the entire application together with the [Cassandra](http://cassandra.apache.org/) back-end using [Cloudify](http://getcloudify.org).

 # Building the Application